Number of weeks: 3

 Part of a certification or series of courses?: No

 Everything was going fine… until it wasn’t.
 For Reverend Junius B. Dotson, it took an actual breakdown during a funeral for him to realize he needed a reset.
-In Soul Reset, he recalls his own journey through grief, depression, burnout, and emotional breakdown, to help you slow down and take the time to refresh your weary soul.
+In Soul Reset, he recalls his own journey through grief, depression, burnout, and emotional breakdown.
+What do you need to help you slow down and take the time to refresh your weary soul?

 In the Gospel of Matthew, Jesus tells us to go into all the world making disciples, teaching and baptizing them.
 In the process of making disciples, of using our gifts and talents in service to others, we don’t often ask ourselves, “How is it with your soul?”
 But Jesus didn’t forget this crucial component of our spiritual health.

 “Are you tired?
 Worn out?
 Burned out on religion?
 Come to me.
 Get away with me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with me and work with me – watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with me and you’ll learn to live freely and lightly.”
 (Matthew 11:28-30, The Message)

 Join us in our study of Soul Reset as we go through breakdown, breakthrough and the journey to wholeness.
 The author reflects on and discusses thoughts and experiences that mirror those of many other leaders in our world today.
 This book will change your life and the way you lead!

 You’ll need a copy of Soul Reset, by Reverend Junius B. Dotson, for this class.